schuza/openvswitch/README.md

 Development
 -----------

-Please fork on githup and send pull requests.
+Please fork on github and send pull requests.